Find out more about the services we provide.

 - family planning, sexual health and contraception advice and checks

-- medical certificates – both general and specialised (eg scholarship medicals, Outward Bound medicals or medicals for insurance or diving)
+- medical certificates – both general and specialised (eg scholarship medicals, Outward Bound medicals or medicals for insurance)

 - minor surgery, prescriptions, travel advice and immunisations